Foreigners may get L-1 visas to work temporarily for their employer in California if they:

 L-1 visas are non-immigrant visas that last for up to seven (7) years.
 The visa holders' families may come with them to the U.S. on L-2 visas.

-In this article our Los Angeles L-1 visa attorneys discuss temporary worker visas including application processes, costs, and time frames.
+In this article, our California L-1 visa attorneys discuss temporary worker visas including application processes, costs, and time frames.
 Click on a question to jump directly to the question.

 - 2. What is the application process for an L-1 visa?